OT Application and Requirements

 - 3 semester credits of Human Development or Lifespan

-- Must cover human development from birth to death.
+- Must cover human development from birth to death with cognitive, physical, and social/psychosocial components

 - Developmental Psychology will no longer satisfy this requirement.